Morgan J. Robinson

 • 208 Allen Hall

-I am a historian of eastern Africa, interested in (among many topics) language, standardization, time, creativity, and learning.
+I am a historian of eastern Africa, interested in (among many topics) language, standardization, bureaucracy, time, creativity, and learning.
 My first book, A Language for the World: The Standardization of Swahili (Ohio University Press, November 2022), examines the long-term, interconnected processes that produced Standard Swahili as it is taught around the world today, zooming in on various moments of conversation, translation, and codification.
-My next project, preliminarily titled Making the African University: Histories of Inquiry in East Africa, will examine the diverse frameworks of scholarly inquiry that co-mingled in this region across two centuries, ranging from discussions on the baraza (front porches) of Zanzibar, to universities in Kampala and Dar es Salaam.
+My next project, preliminarily titled Making an African University: Histories of Inquiry in East Africa, will examine the diverse frameworks of scholarly inquiry that co-mingled in this region across two centuries, ranging from discussions on the baraza (front porches) of Zanzibar, to universities in Kampala and Dar es Salaam.
 My aim with this project is to explore the notion of research, demonstrating how a region like East Africa—largely ignored in the mainstream literature on the history of science and its concomitant field the history of the humanities, both of which focus fundamentally on questions pertaining to the production of knowledge—can and should be an essential part of the conversation.

 I love teaching African history to both undergraduates and graduate students, as I find that I myself learn more and more with every class!